IF YOU NEEDED SURGERY, WHAT WOULD YOU WANT?

 The equipment required costs in excess of £30,000 and not all practices have the finances or willingness to invest in this.

-On a cultural basis, some vets prefer to carry on using the same technique they have been performing for years, learnt in the same century when HIV and cancer was a death sentence, pregnancy scans were rarely performed, and abdominal surgery resulted a long stay in hospital.
+On a cultural basis, some vets prefer to carry on using the same technique they have been performing for years, rather than learning a new, and in our opinion, better one.

 A: Spays are the most common procedure that are performed in veterinary clinics.
 Most vets are very good at it.
 However, it doesn’t mean that it is the right way to do it.